Steadily moving semi-infinite fracture in plane poroelasticity: Conclusions

 \section{Conclusions}

-We have presented a comprehensive analytical–numerical framework for the solution of steadily propagating semi-infinite plane strain fracture problems in poroelastic media.
-Using fundamental solutions of plane poroelasticity for an instantaneous fluid source and an edge dislocation, including both normal and slip modes, and applying the principle of temporal superposition, we analytically obtained the distributions of pore pressure and stress tensor components induced by a unit steadily moving fluid source and edge dislocation.
-Subsequent spatial superposition enabled the fully coupled boundary integral formulation for semi-infinite tensile (Mode I) and shear (Mode II) crack problems, relating the normal and shear stresses, as well as the pore fluid pressure, all defined on the fracture surfaces, to the distributions of dislocation density and fluid exchange rate.
+We have presented a boundary integral formulation for steadily propagating semi-infinite plane strain fractures in linear poroelastic media.
+Using fundamental solutions of plane strain poroelasticity for an instantaneous fluid source and an edge dislocation, including both normal and slip modes, and applying the principle of temporal superposition, we analytically obtained the distributions of pore pressure and stress tensor components induced by a unit steadily moving fluid source and edge dislocation.
+Subsequent spatial superposition yielded boundary integral equations for semi-infinite tensile (Mode I) and shear (Mode II) crack problems, relating the normal and shear stresses, as well as the pore fluid pressure, all defined on the fracture surfaces, to the distributions of dislocation density and the derivative of the fluid displacement function.
+The resulting formulation should be interpreted as a boundary operator for steadily moving semi-infinite cracks under the hydraulic boundary conditions embedded in the adopted fundamental solutions.

 We have developed a numerical methodology for solving the system of boundary integral equations with respect to the fracture opening (for a tensile crack), slip (for a shear crack), and the fluid displacement function, assuming that the traction and pore fluid pressure profiles are prescribed.
-The approach is based on representing the unknown functions on each spatial segment as a superposition of two power-law basis functions whose forms are chosen to exactly reproduce the asymptotic shapes of the solution in the near-field and far-field, respectively.
+The approach is based on representing the unknown functions on each spatial segment as a superposition of two power-law basis functions whose forms are chosen to reproduce the leading-order asymptotic behavior of the solution in the near-field and far-field, respectively.
+Thus, the method relies on problem-specific asymptotes and on convergence checks with respect to the computational interval and the number of collocation points.